TheJacksonLaboratory/KCET/README.md

 Follow the instructions in the [yactp](https://github.com/monarch-initiative/yactp) repository to generate the ``clinical_trials_by_phase.tsv`` file.
 We use the  ``protein_kinase_inhibitors.txt`` file as the input for yactp.
-After generating the `clinical_trials_by_phase.tsv`` file, we put it in the KCET directory.